ahmadalbadawi/ahmadalbadawi.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
 description: "Official website of Dr. Ahmad Al Badawi, a Senior Scientist in Cryptography.
-Explore his research in privacy-preserving technologies, hardware acceleration, and trustworthy AI, along with publications and professional background."
+Explore his research, along with publications and professional background."
 og_image: "/images/profile.jpg"
 ---